nrt-library/nrt-library/pages/intro-ds/intro_shell.md

 ---
-title: Introduction to Stats
+title: Introduction to the UNIX Shell (Bash)
 tags:
   - getting_started
 keywords: "stats" # new keywords requiere to create a new tag file
 last_updated: "June 1, 2020"
-summary: "How to become a Stats Wizard."
+summary: "How to become a Shell Wizard."
 published: true
 sidebar: intro_ds_sidebar #name of yml sidebar file withouth extension
-permalink: intro_stats.html
+permalink: intro_shell.html
 folder: intro-ds
 ---

-## What is Stats?
+## What is the UNIX Shell?

 Black magic.

-## Why Stats?
+## Why the UNIX shell?

-To test hypothesis.
+To do things like a pro

 ## Video courses